MycophileHNS/posemesh-hns-discovery/README.md

 ## Five-minute summary

 Posemesh is decentralized physical-world infrastructure.
-It includes domain servers, relays, reconstruction nodes, splatter nodes, VLM nodes, pathfinding services, bootstrap nodes, wallets, and public keys.
+To use it, software needs to find the right services: domain managers, relays, reconstruction nodes, splatter nodes, VLM nodes, pathfinding services, bootstrap nodes, wallets, and public keys.

-Software that wants to use Posemesh needs a way to answer simple questions:
+In plain language, this prototype asks:

+> Could a stable Handshake name like `hq.posemesh` or `relays.posemesh` help Posemesh clients find the right infrastructure, even when servers, keys, or regions change?

+The answer demonstrated here is yes, at prototype level.

+A Posemesh client, robot, SDK, or agent may need to answer questions like:

 - Where are the relays?
 - Which domain managers are available?